PunaneSander/battleships/README.md

 # battleships
-Commandline Battleship with singleplayer mode, made with C
+Commandline Battleship game with singleplayer mode, made with C A student project